jscheytt/pi-broadcast/README.md

 # pi-broadcast

 This is a little web server that facilitates home church services for small groups.
-It enables you to stream song lyrics live to everybody's mobile device when you have nobody at hand who can lead worship with an instrument.
+It enables you to play a song and stream the song lyrics live to everybody's mobile device This can be especially helpful when you have nobody available who can lead worship with an instrument.

-[TOC]

 ## Setup

 ### Prerequisites

 * Raspberry Pi (>= 2)
-* Newest release package (see "Releases" in the sidebar)
+* Newest release (latest item in [Releases](https://github.com/jscheytt/pi-broadcast/releases))
 * MP3s with corresponding LRC files

 ### Creating media